 2. They master technology.

 A Bank of America report also highlights Generation Z’s focus on activism and sustainability.
 These values, as well as their technological savviness, makes them “the most disruptive generation ever.”
-Indeed, they are the first generation of digital natives, which gives them an advantage over the older millennials.
+Indeed, they are the first generation of digital natives, which gives them the advantage of intuitively using new tools.
 They probably won’t need to adapt so much to new technology when starting a new job, while their managers and senior colleagues will.
 This technological power is changing how companies interact with employees, consumers, and even how they brand themselves.
 Did someone say digital revolution?

 3. They are ambitious and entrepreneurial.